-- An entity will fall within the superannuation trustees subsector if the entity is an RSE licensee (within the meaning of the SIS Act). - Superannuation trustees must pay a levy calculated in accordance with the graduated levy formula.
+- An entity will fall within the superannuation trustees subsector if the entity is an RSE licensee (within the meaning of the SIS Act).
+Superannuation trustees must pay a levy calculated in accordance with the - 2 Superannuation trustees must pay a levy calculated in accordance with the graduated levy formula.
 All superannuation trustees will pay a minimum levy of \$18,000.
 Where the total value of assets in all registrable superannuation entities operated by the trustee exceeds \$250 million, that trustee will have to pay a graduated levy amount.

-- The graduated levy amount is equal to the value of assets in all registrable superannuation entities operated by the trustee as a proportion of the total value of assets in all entities in the subsector above the \$250 million threshold.
+- 153 The graduated levy amount is equal to the value of assets in all registrable superannuation entities operated by the trustee as a proportion of the total value of assets in all entities in the subsector above the \$250 million threshold.
 To avoid double counting of assets, the total value of assets will not include any assets that are an interest in another registrable superannuation entity operated by the trustee.
 Employer-sponsored receivables are also excluded from total assets for the purposes of calculating the levy. - The cost of regulating superannuation trustees in 2018-19 was \$17.2 million.
 The budgeted costs for 2019-20 are set out in Table 26.